-Rapamycin (aka Sirolimus) is considered to be the premiere tool toward optimizing healthy aging.
+Rapamycin (aka Sirolimus) is considered to be the premiere tool toward optimizing healthy aging and is very effective in its use as a repurposed drug for other health conditions.

 Providential Discovery From a Remote Island